twilio-professional-services/flex-project-template/docs/docs/feature-library/metrics-data-tiles.md

 You can connect a custom Data Tile to the Flex Redux application store using [connect](https://react-redux.js.org/api/connect) from React-Redux.
 You need to provide the equivalent of a [mapStateToProps](https://react-redux.js.org/using-react-redux/connect-mapstate) function and return an object with props.
 Alternatively, in Flex v2 you can now leverage the [useFlexSelector](https://www.twilio.com/docs/flex/developer/ui/overview-of-flex-ui-programmability-options#useflexselector) wrapper method to extract the real time queues data from the Flex Redux store for use in a React component.

-Additionally, the [Queues Data Table](https://www.twilio.com/docs/flex/developer/ui/queues-view-programmability#modify-the-queuesdatatable) can be modifed by adding columns with other queue metrics.

 The Flex Teams View does not natively support Data Tiles or any kind of worker (or task) metrics and aggregations, but you can customize the Teams View and add a Tiles section at the top of the page for this purpose.

 # How does it work?